asdf-format/asdf/docs/asdf/extending/schemas.rst

       unit:
         description: The unit corresponding to the values
-        tag: tag:stsci.edu:asdf/unit/unit-1.0.0
+        tag: tag:stsci.edu:asdf/unit/unit-1.*

-The ``unit`` property has another bit of documentation and a ``tag`` validator that requires it to be a unit-1.0.0 object.
+The ``unit`` property has another bit of documentation and a ``tag`` validator that requires it to be any unit-1.* tagged object.

 .. code-block:: yaml
     :lineno-start: 21